 - CO2 Level (ppm) input the correct CO2 level for the simulation (e.g. 380).
 The input level overwrites the CO2 level defined in EPICCONT.DAT and site file. - Daily Average N Deposition select N input to be used in the simulation.
-Users can select using the values defined in EPIC input files, daily average N input from 5-year CMAQ simulations from 2002 to 2006, or daily average N input from 5-year CMAQ simulations from 2006 to 2010.
+Users can select using 1) the values defined in EPIC input files, 2) daily average N input from 5-year CMAQ simulations from 2002 to 2006, or 3) daily average N input from 5-year CMAQ simulations from 2006 to 2010.
 The 5-year CMAQ N daily input files are stored under \${FESTC_HOME}/epic/common_data/EPIC_model.
 Future releases will include daily average N input from 5-year CMAQ simulations from 2011 to 2015. - Run TileDrain select whether tile drain is applied for saturated soils.
-If YES is selected, SOILLIST file under scenarios/"scenario name"/"crop name"/spinup/manage/tileDrain will be used for all crops except hay (1, 2), alfalfa (3, 4), Other_Grass (5, 6) and rice (23, 24).
+If YES is selected, SOILLIST file under scenarios/"scenario name"/"crop name"/spinup/manage/tileDrain will be used.
+The tile drain process is applied for all crops except hay (1, 2), alfalfa (3, 4), Other_Grass (5, 6) and rice (23, 24).